Bilder endast för illustrativa ändamål

 - Shipped from EU Pharmacies

-Solpadol is a brand of pain relief medication.
+Solpadol is a brand of pain relief medication to treat a person experiencing acute moderate pain to severe pain including muscular pain, migraines, dental pain, period pain amongst other types.
 Solpadol contains a combination of paracetamol and codeine.
 The generic version of Solpadol is called co-codamol.

 Välj rätt medicinering

 Starta din beställning hemifrån

 Din information stannar hos oss och privat betalning